The British Canoeing Awarding Body Paddlesport Instructor is an entry level point qualification.

 It is advisable to do this at least 2-weeks prior to the training course.

 Registration is the start of the process by which an instructor’s qualification journey is records and gives the instructor access to the training resources.
-Registration is different to booking a place on a course, which is done directly with the course provider.
+Registration is DIFFERENT to booking a place on a course.
+You do this directly with British Canoeing and costs £46.80 and is NOT included in the £200 course fee paid through Rooted in Nature CIC.

 Registration for the Paddlesport Instructor is open to persons aged 14 and above.
 All candidates registering for the Paddlesport Instructor course will need to be a full member of their respective National Association.